UH-CPL/Office-Tasks-2019-Methods/README.md

 ## Getting Started

 #### Prerequisites
-- R and required packages
+- R and RStudio
+- Required packages

 #### Installing R Packages
 Packages are available on CRAN and can be installed using a simple call to `install.packages()`: